 Hire More Help

 You should be prepared to expand your team during Q4.
 Having extra support can help ensure you have excellent service throughout the holiday season.
 Sufficient training and cross training will be key to that success.
 If you are a very small company and cannot afford to hire additional full-time staff, plan to have key people in your network on-call throughout the season—these could be your friends and family, advisors and board members, or a reputable temp agency that you can call on last minute.
 Above all, be sure to communicate to your core team what you expect of them through the holiday season.
 Will they be required to work on the Friday after Thanksgiving and also on Christmas Eve?
-Don’t let them be surprised by that!
+No one wants to be surprised by that!

-Pro tip: Most warehouses run a standard 5 day a week, 8 hour shift.
+Most warehouses run a standard 5 day a week, 8 hour shift.
 Remember, that there are 7 days in a week and 24 hours a day.
 In theory, your throughput capacity could be increased by 3x.
 Use that to your advantage and schedule shifts on off hours or on weekends to meet the increase in volume you have forecasted.

 If you are considering partnering with a third-party logistics provider we would love to hear from you.
 Send us a note to connect about how DCL Logistics can help your company.
 You can read DCL’s list of services to learn more, or check out the many integrations DCL works with to help your business grow.